 1943 - Serials 4534A to 4592A

-Although a pattern machine (presumably a sample) is recorded as having being dispatched to Myford on March 25th, 1943, pictures taken inside the Myford factory show the M-Type in production during 1941.
-The final Drummond production M-type is listed as being sent to the Admiralty on the June 30th of the same year..
+While it is known from the Drummond records that what was listed as a "pattern" machine (presumably a sample) was dispatched to Myford on March 25th, 1943, photographs taken inside the Myford factory show the M-Type was already in production during 1941.
+The final M-type made by Drummond is recorded as being sent to the Admiralty on the June 30th of the same year..